Woman Finds A Snake Who Made Home In Her Screen Door And Instead Of Chasing It Away - They Become Friends

 How would you feel if you discovered a snake in your home?
 Most people wouldn't be too thrilled.

-We have to admit that snakes arent exactly endearing and cuddly creatures.
-But some people like having them around.
+We have to admit that snakes aren't exactly endearing and cuddly creatures.
+However, some people enjoy having them around.

-One day, while hanging out by his screen door, Bootsy the cat observed a snake in need of assistance and instantly notified his mother.
-She discovered the snake was stuck in a hole in the screen door and couldn't get out, so she took a drill and carefully began to enlarge the hole so the snake, subsequently named Snickers, could escape.
+One day, while hanging out by her screen door, Bootsy the cat observed a snake in need of assistance and immediately notified his mother.
+She discovered that the snake was stuck in a hole in the screen door and couldn't get out, so she took a drill and carefully began to enlarge the hole so the snake, subsequently named Snickers, could escape.

-“It took only a few minutes with a drill, but it took Snickers about 30 minutes to feel safe enough to try to exit the bigger hole,” Melisa Taylor, Bootsy’s mom, says.
-Snickers slithered away, and Taylor didn't give it a second thought - until he reappeared.
+“It took only a few minutes with a drill, but it took Snickers about 30 minutes to feel safe enough to try to exit through the larger hole,” Melisa Taylor, Bootsy's mom, says.
+Snickers slithered away, and Taylor didn't give it a second thought—until he reappeared.

 “Surprisingly, he was back within the next day or so,” Taylor said.
-“My cat spotted it again poking out of the hole and looking in the window.”
+“My cat spotted him again poking out of the hole and looking in the window.”

-Taylor wanted to make sure Snickers was safe after she discovered he had taken up residence in her screen door.
+Taylor wanted to ensure Snickers was safe after she discovered he had taken up residence in her screen door.
 The most reasonable next step was to put up signs to let everyone know that this was his house and that they should not bother him.

 Melisa Taylor drills a hole to let the snake out